The Pulse of K-Entertainment

 The venue crunch is the giveaway

 If this were a niche trend, Korea would not be running into an infrastructure problem.
 But it is.
 The Korea Times reported that the shortage of large concert venues is forcing more bookings into secondary facilities outside Seoul, while fans keep complaining about compromises in sightlines, weather exposure, and event flow.
-That crunch is exactly why the old NextShark write-up on Seoul Arena’s planned capacity still feels relevant.
+That crunch is exactly why NextShark's earlier report on Seoul Arena's planned capacity still feels relevant.
 Korea has spent years talking about building venues that match its cultural weight, and demand is now moving faster than the concrete.
 The result is a strange but telling split-screen.
 Korea’s promotional power is strong enough to attract more global acts, yet its live infrastructure still looks undersized for the moment it helped create.
 That tension is the clearest proof that Korea is not just participating in Asia’s touring map.
 It is becoming one of the stops that shapes the map.

 Why this matters beyond one busy concert season